biggis-project/biggis-docs/docs/docs-howto.md

 ## Deployment

+!!! warning
+    This operation is relevant only to the administrators of the `biggis-docs` repository.
+    As a regular contributor, you should only preview your local changes and push them to the `master` branch or through pull request instead of directly deploying the built docs to the `gh-pages `branch.

+The deployment is about building the HTML version out of the markdown sources from the `master` git branch and and pushing the generated content to the `gh-pages` branch.
+Github then makes this new version available online.

-Using the command `mkdocs gh-deploy` we can generate a static [Docs Website] and deploy it automatically as a github page (served from `gh-pages` branch).
+The responsible person then uses the command `mkdocs gh-deploy` to generate a static [Docs Website] and deploy it automatically as a github page (served from `gh-pages` branch).

 !!! info
     The newly deployed version appears after few seconds.

-!!! warning
-    This operation is relevant only to the administrators of the `biggis-docs` repository.
-    As a regular contributor, you should only preview your local changes and create a pull request instead of directly deploying the built docs to the gh-pages branch.

 ## Documentation layout